ztyyLV/web-twain-docs/info/api/WebTwain_Viewer.md

 **Usage notes**

-The default value is "1px solid rgb(125, 162, 206)".
-Now you can specify the border by CSS.
+The default value is null.
+You can specify the border by CSS.
 Read more on the [border shorthand CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/border).

 ---